UKMLA Pass Rate 2026: First-Attempt Stats (UK Grads vs IMGs)

 - Hit the readiness signals — consistent first-attempt accuracy and mock scores above the pass mark (see how many questions you need).

-6. Where MLA Prep fits
+7. Where MLA Prep fits

 The fastest way to stop worrying about the cohort statistic is to measure your own standing.
 MLA Prep's free 50-question diagnostic mock shows you where you sit against the standard on day one — get the free diagnostic — and the per-specialty analytics tell you which gaps to close.
 The IMG pathway surfaces UK-specific, NICE/BNF-referenced content more aggressively, which is exactly where the IMG first-attempt gap lives.
-Start free on two topics.
+Start free on five topics.

 Frequently asked questions